Don Mincher

 Donald Ray Mincher (June 24, 1938 – March 4, 2012) was an American Major League Baseball first baseman and longtime minor league executive.
 He played in the majors from 1960 to 1972 for the "original" Washington Senators and Minnesota Twins, California Angels, Seattle Pilots, Oakland Athletics, and the expansion Washington Senators and Texas Rangers, all of the American League.
 The native of Huntsville, Alabama, batted left-handed, threw right-handed, and was listed as 6 ft 3 in tall and weighed 205 lb.
 He was a member of the last editions of each of Washington's two 20th Century American League teams and their first-year squads in their new locales, Minneapolis–Saint Paul and Dallas–Fort Worth.
-Based on his popularity in his hometown, Huntsville, he would gain the nickname of Mr. Baseball of Huntsville.
+Based on his popularity in his hometown, he would gain the nickname of Mr. Baseball of Huntsville.

 Early life

 Mincher was born on June 24, 1938, in Huntsville, Alabama to George Walter and Lillian Gladys (Cothren) Mincher.
 He graduated from S. R. Butler High School in 1956.
 In high school, he played baseball, basketball, and football; captaining the baseball and football teams as a senior.
 He was All-state and a high school All-American in football.
 He won the Sandlot Player of the Year award in baseball.